smp4/cookiecutter-poetry-pypackage/README.md

 ### Local Git Repo Initialisation

+`cd` into the directory that cookiecutter just made for your new project.

 Set up the local git repository in your project directory and rename the default branch to `main` for GitHub compatibility:

 ```shell